Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 Making this icing is so easy that even my kids could do it, and they have.
 All you need is two simple ingredients:

-- Powdered Sugar – Now I used regular powdered sugar but to keep this entire recipe totally sugar-free, you could use Monkfruit Powdered Sugar, which totally works.
+- Powdered Sugar – Now I used regular powdered sugar but to keep this entire recipe sugar-free, you could use Monkfruit Powdered Sugar, which totally works.

 Expert tip: If you prefer a thicker icing then just add more powdered sugar.
 For thinner icing add more liquid.
 To add more flavor to the icing you can substitute one of the tablespoons of liquid with vanilla, maple syrup, or even lemon juice.
 Feel free to add a drop or two of food coloring to mix it up as well.